bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-But still I want to set the left 50 pixels so that I\'m moving from this position, left 50 pixels.
-Because we\'re going to change the left property when we move the box.
-Down here again, I\'m just going to copy this for the sake of making it a little bit quicker and down here instead of grow text, I\'m going to move box.
-Move box, animate and then here I\'m going to change the left property, left, and I\'m going to do plus equals 300 px, so that we\'ll add 300 pixels to the 50 pixels that\'s already there.
-Plus equals, we\'ll add 300 pixels to the 50 pixels.
+But still I want to set the left 50 pixels so that I&apos;m moving from this position, left 50 pixels.
+Because we&apos;re going to change the left property when we move the box.
+Down here again, I&apos;m just going to copy this for the sake of making it a little bit quicker and down here instead of grow text, I&apos;m going to move box.
+Move box, animate and then here I&apos;m going to change the left property, left, and I&apos;m going to do plus equals 300 px, so that we&apos;ll add 300 pixels to the 50 pixels that&apos;s already there.
+Plus equals, we&apos;ll add 300 pixels to the 50 pixels.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 196. test, example4.html (116) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->